Jana Majunke

 Jana Majunke (born 21 August 1990) is a German Paralympic cyclist.

+Career

 Majunke competed at the 2016 Paralympic Games where she won a bronze medal in the women's road race T1–2 event and at the 2020 Paralympic Games where she won gold medals in the Women's road time trial T1–2 and road race T1–2 events.